-It can be concluded that amongst the various areas of CSR major areas of company's impact was in the field of education, training and awareness, health awareness, medical camps and health education, Vocational training and capacity building and environment protections and conservation .
+It can be concluded that amongst the various areas of CSR major areas of company's impact was in the field of education, training and awareness, health awareness, medical camps and health education, Vocational training and capacity building and environment protections and conservation.
 Sector wise analysis reveal that engineering companies made more impact in different areas like need based community programmes, health interventions, assistance in employment /job opportunities ,enhancement of it is, multiskilling of workers ,training education etc. whereas chemical and pharmaceutical companies made a major impact in providing assistance for employment opportunities, provision of clean drinking water, medical camps, HIV AIDS awareness, equipment distribution ,social and cultural programmes and disaster management and rehabilitation.
 Areas where petrochemical industries made a major impact were almost similar to chemical and pharmaceutical companies with additional areas viz. welfare of women, community interactions and public infrastructure.
 The areas where the service industries made a major impact were fire training, disaster management, health and posture training etc. Amongst the manufacturing and other industries major areas of impact were education, community development, collaborative programmes with NGO/ academics for welfare and awareness, environment, supporting village economy, employment assistance and vocational training, distribution of equipments, health and medical interventions etc.

-46. CSR Evaluation and Impact by Companies
+50. CSR Evaluation and Impact by Companies

 With reference to whether the impact can be quantified and measured it is found that (32.5%) responded yes and 52(44.4%) responded no .
-With reference to evaluating the impact of CSR by the company it is observed that majority i.e 51(43.6%) did not evaluate the impact and about 39(33.3%) evaluated the impact , about 27(23.1%)gave no responses in the above categories.
+With reference to evaluating the impact of CSR by the company it is observed that majority i.e 51(43.6%) did not evaluate the impact and about 39(33.3%) evaluated the impact , about 27(23.1%) gave no responses in the above categories.

 Another major area is with reference to whether CSR function has impacted the bottom line performance of the company it is found that majority i.e 74(63.2%)responded yes and 13(11.1%)responded no, and about 30(25.6%) did not respond.

 It can be concluded that majority of the company have not evaluated the impact of CSR programmes and only few companies opined that the impact can be quantified and measured.
 One major positive conclusion drawn is that majority of the companies responded that CSR function has impacted the bottom line performance of their companies.

-47. Areas of CSR Impact in Quantitative and Qualitative Areas

-With reference to what extent can the impact in various quantitative areas be measured it is found that majority of the respondents opined that impact can be measured to a great extent in employment status and skill development with 65(55.56%) and 63(53.85%) responding to a great extent and 17(14.53%) and 20(17.09%) responding to a moderate extent and 10(8.55%) responding to some extent in both the categories, followed by improvement in economic status through assistance in income generation, micro credits schemes, formation of self help groups etc and improvement in the education status through better enrolment rate, attendance in schools, dropout rate, educational infrastructure, quality of education etc., with 47(40.17%) & 46(39.32%) responding to a great extent, 25 (21.37%) & 26 (22.22%) responding to a moderate extent and 13 (11.11%)&15(12.82%) responding to some extent .Amongst other quantitative areas where impact could be measured are improvement in health status including infant mortality rate, maternal mortality rate, morbidity, immunization, disability etc & improvement in community facilities and public infrastructure with 37(31.62%) & 32(27.35%) responding to a great extent ,31(26.50%)&28(23.93%)responding to a moderate extent and 20 (17.09%) & 18 (15.38%) responding to some extent.
-It can be concluded that majority companies opined that there was a significant impact in the quantitative areas particularly improvement in economic status, health status and community infrastructure.
+51. Areas of CSR Impact in Quantitative and Qualitative Areas and skill development with 65(55.56%) and 63(53.85%) responding to a great extent and 17(14.53%) and 20(17.09%) responding to a moderate extent and 10(8.55%) responding to some extent in both the categories, followed by improvement in economic status through assistance in income generation, micro credits schemes, formation of self help groups etc and improvement in the education status through better enrolment rate, attendance in schools, dropout rate, educational infrastructure, quality of education etc ,with 47(40.17%) & 46(39.32%) responding to a great extent , 25 (21.37%) & 26 (22.22%) responding to a moderate extent and 13 (11.11%)&15(12.82%) responding to some extent .Amongst other quantitative areas where impact could be measured are improvement in health status including infant mortality rate , maternal mortality rate, morbidity, immunization, disability etc & improvement in community facilities and public infrastructure with 37(31.62%) & 32(27.35%) responding to a great extent ,31(26.50%)&28(23.93%) responding to a moderate extent and 20 (17.09%) & 18 (15.38%) responding to some extent.